 Then we went to see Blood Diamond at the cinema, which

 Little did Sally know, here she could have had the best shower she'd get for days (the hell hole that is Maze Backpackers was next).

 was a really good film, just not a necessarily good choice for Valentines night!!!
 Think Jason was getting me back for almost blowing a days budget on a dress!!
-[Superb!
-The best film I've seen in ages.
-There should be a law passed that all should see it - Jason]

 The next day we caught a train to Wentworth Falls and walked to the falls and cascades.
 Although the falls were not as large as Katoomba, they were still spectacular.
 Luckily for me, the walk that Jason wanted to do was closed for renovation, so instead we did the undercliff and overcliff walk to Den Fenella.
 Now bearing in mind I was scared doing the previous days walk, this was far worse, with the path right on the cliffs edge at points (so I just held a brochure at the side of my face to hide the view of the sheer drops).
 At last, after several kilometres walking we reached the conservation hut, where we had a very nice lunch before catching the train back to Leura.